Death of Kendrick Johnson

-On January 11, 2013, the body of Kendrick Lamar Johnson (October 10, 1995 – January 11, 2013) was discovered inside a vertical rolled-up gym mat in the gymnasium of Lowndes High School in Valdosta, Georgia, United States, where he was a student.
-After a preliminary investigation and autopsy concluded that Johnson's death was accidental, his family had a private pathologist conduct a second autopsy which concluded that he died from blunt force trauma.
+On January 11, 2013, the body of Kendrick Lamar Johnson (October 10, 1995 – January 10, 2013), an American high school student, was discovered inside a vertical rolled-up gym mat in the gymnasium of Lowndes High School, which he attended in Valdosta, Georgia.
+After a preliminary investigation and autopsy concluded that Johnson's death was accidental, his family had a private pathologist conduct a second autopsy, which concluded that he died from blunt force trauma.
 On October 31, 2013, the U.S. Attorney for the Middle District of Georgia announced that his office would open a formal review into Johnson's death.
 On June 20, 2016, the Department of Justice announced that it would not be filing any criminal charges related to Johnson's death.

 Johnson's family filed a $100 million civil lawsuit against 38 individuals, stating that his death was a murder and that the respondents were participants in a conspiracy to cover up the homicide, which they claimed involved two sons of an FBI agent.
 That lawsuit was subsequently withdrawn.
 Georgia Judge Richard Porter ordered the Johnsons and their attorney to pay more than $292,000 in legal fees to the defendants, accusing them of fabricating evidence to support their claims.

 Death

+Kendrick Johnson, a 17-year-old student at Lowndes High School in Valdosta, Georgia, was reported missing by his family on the evening of Thursday, January 10, 2013.
+The following morning, his body was discovered in the school's old gymnasium, positioned head down in the center of a vertical rolled-up wrestling mat.
+The body was discovered by fellow students who had climbed up to the top of a cluster of mats, which stood nearly 6 ft tall and 3 ft wide.
+News of Johnson's death appeared as early as January 14 in Georgia newspapers, and newspapers elsewhere via the Associated Press two days later.